celer-pkg/celer/docs/en-US/cmd_search.md

 # Tree command

-&emsp;&emsp;The celer search command searches ports that match the specified name with pattern.
+&emsp;&emsp;The search command searches ports that match the specified name with pattern.

 ## Command Syntax